 To underscore how the ocean connects us all, Shaped by Water was shot in three iconic locations that we have a strong connection to: Newport, Rhode Island; Southern Lakes, New Zealand; and Cape Town, South Africa.
 We selected athletes who are not only the best at what they do but also align with 11th Hour Racing’s mission to protect and restore the ocean.
 We hired local storytelling teams who are also some of the best in the world.
 Each part of the production was carefully considered to come together as one holistic story.
 Below is the exceptional team behind the scenes.

-The City by the Sea has a special place in the hearts of many, including the sailors on board 11th Hour Racing Team’s IMOCA, who called Newport and Narragansett Bay home for the summer of 2022.
+The City by the Sea has a special place in the hearts of many, including the 11th Hour Racing Team crew who called Newport and Narragansett Bay home for the summer of 2022 before going on to become the first U.S. offshore sailing team to win The Ocean Race (2022-23 edition).
 Known globally as the “Sailing Capital of the World,” Newport is a sailing destination like no other, with calm bay waters and quick access to offshore sailing.
-Newport will be the only U.S. stopover in The Ocean Race 2022-23.
+Newport was the only U.S. stopover in The Ocean Race 2022-23.

-As skipper of 11th Hour Racing Team, Charlie’s goal to lift The Ocean Race Trophy comes with a mission to educate fans along the way on today’s environmental concerns and inspire them to do their part to benefit ocean health and our fragile planet.
+As skipper of 11th Hour Racing Team, the first U.S. offshore sailing team to win The Ocean Race (2022-23 edition), Charlie’s goal to lift The Ocean Race Trophy comes with a mission to educate fans along the way on today’s environmental concerns and inspire them to do their part to benefit ocean health and our fragile planet.

 Charlie has two round-the-world campaigns under his belt and over a decade-worth of experience in offshore racing.
 Born and raised in the maritime hub of Bristol, Rhode Island, Charlie learned to sail at a young age and went on to join his college sailing team at Brown University.